 Ми віримо в нашу перемогу і готові будувати наше майбутнє разом з українською спільнотою та архітектурним середовищем.

 In March 2022, we evacuated the Kharkiv School to Lviv, Ukraine.
 This city was chosen for several reasons.
-At present, in the time of war, Lviv is one of the safest cities in Ukraine.
-The School intends to continue in-person education as soon as possible, which supports our decision to relocate.
+At present, in times of war, Lviv is one of the safest cities in Ukraine.
+The School intended to continue in-person education as soon as it was possible.
 Another important factor was the support rendered to us by various platforms and institutions in Lviv.

 The Lviv National Academy of Arts has become our major partner.
 The Academy has generously proposed to host our School and provided it with premises to continue the training process.
-This opportunity has allowed us to recommence our academic work in a mixed in-person/online format, and to gather most of the School team and faculty in Lviv.
-We have already started the 2022–2023 enrolment campaign for the Bachelor’s degree programme here, in Lviv.
+This opportunity has allowed us to recommence our academic work in an in-person format, and to gather most of the School team and faculty in Lviv.

-The first School open days were conducted in May, with much interest being showed by young people and their parents.
-The pool of our enrollees has broadened geographically and now, besides Eastern Ukraine, it also includes students from the central and western regions.
-The public events we conduct in Lviv attract vast audiences and this gives us strength and motivation to start from scratch in a new city, becoming part of the city’s stakeholders and involved in its discussions.
+The first School open days were conducted in May, with much interest being shown by young people and their parents.
+The pool of our enrollees has broadened geographically and now, besides Eastern Ukraine, it also includes students from the Central and Western regions.
+The public events we conduct in Lviv attract vast audiences and this gives us strength and motivation to continue our affair in a new city, becoming part of the city’s stakeholders and involved in its discussions.

-For KhSA, the Academy’s campus will become a hub for training and research.
-As part of their autumn semester Studio course, our second-year students will work with the Academy’s library, conceptualising it as a place of inter-sectional experience, an exchange of knowledge and informal training.
-Our students’ workshop on barrier-free environments will be based on research into the accessibility of campus spaces.
-Students will identify challenging cases and design relevant project proposals.
-A joint traineeship in construction for the first-year students of the KhSA and the Academy will focus on these campus public spaces.
-It will conclude with research into spaces that are to be customised for the students and the local residents.
+For KhSA, the Academy’s campus became a hub for training and research.
+As part of their autumn semester Studio course, our second-year students worked with the Academy’s library, conceptualising it as a place of inter-sectional experience, an exchange of knowledge, and informal training.
+Our students’ workshop on barrier-free environments was based on research into the accessibility of campus spaces.
+Students identified challenging cases and designed relevant project proposals.
+A joint traineeship in construction for the first-year students of the KhSA and the Academy was focused on the campus public spaces.
+It concluded with research into spaces that were customised for the students and the local residents.

-For a year, the Academy of Arts has become our host.
-KhSA is currently refurbishing the premises to meet the needs of the staff, students and its educational programmes.
-We are preparing studio spaces, modelling and the carpentry workshops, and have relocated the library from Kharkiv, which is now rapidly expanding with support from international publishers and individual researchers.
-We are working hard before the academic year commences in Lviv to ensure that the spaces we are using generate comfortable and supportive learning environments.
+KhSA refurbished the premises to meet the needs of the staff, students, and its educational programs.
+We prepared studio spaces, modelling, and carpentry workshops, and relocated the library from Kharkiv, which is now rapidly expanding with support from international publishers and individual researchers.
+We worked hard to ensure that the spaces we are using generate comfortable and supportive learning environments.

-When the staff and students from the Kharkiv School of Architecture (KhSA) fled the war in Kharkiv in March 2022, many ended up in Lviv.
-Once settled into the day-to-day reality of life in displacement, they sought to contribute their time and skills to helping their fellow citizens by volunteering.
-Seeking to have even greater impact through collective action as professionals, Oleg Drozdov, the founder of KhSA and director of Drozdov & Partners architectural practice, initiated conversations with the local authorities in Lviv about the support they need in order to cope with the large numbers of displaced people arriving in the city.
+Once settled into the day-to-day reality of life in displacement to Lviv, the staff and students of KhSA sought to contribute their time and skills to help their fellow citizens by volunteering.
+Seeking to have an even greater impact through collective action as professionals, Oleg Drozdov, the co-founder of KhSA and director of Drozdov&Partners architectural practice, initiated conversations with the local authorities in Lviv about the support they need in order to cope with the large numbers of displaced people arriving in the city.
 The urgent need to provide accommodation – mostly in large halls, as collective centres – was flagged.

 Identifying and responding to the challenges faced by Ukraine’s cities and citizens today, in the midst of war, is part of the social responsibility that the Kharkiv School of Architecture has taken upon itself.
-Beyond the immediate crisis, physical destruction alongside the devastation of communities and paradigms demands a new educational programme for the architects, urban planners and built environment professionals of Ukraine’s future.
+Beyond the immediate crisis, physical destruction alongside the devastation of communities and paradigms demands a new educational program for the architects, urban planners, and built environment professionals of Ukraine’s future.

-We are adapting our Bachelors and Masters programmes to reflect this new reality.
-Rooted firmly in a nuanced historical knowledge of the local context, and sensitive to the changing dynamics and drivers of present, the school is developing a series of modules that will furnish Ukraine with the skills, capacities and knowledge required to rebuild.
+We have adapted our Bachelor’s program to reflect this new reality.
+Rooted firmly in a nuanced historical knowledge of the local context, and sensitive to the changing dynamics and drivers of the present, the school developed a series of modules that will furnish Ukraine with the skills, capacities, and knowledge required to rebuild.

 While the curriculum is still in development, themes are likely to address:

-• Heritage, memory and critical reconstruction turns the destruction of collective memory into a reflection on heritage and cities of the future.
+• Heritage, memory, and critical reconstruction turn the destruction of collective memory into a reflection on heritage and cities of the future.

-• Typology and climate reflects upon the evolution of vernacular buildings and their adaptation – and adaptability – to a changing climate and social situation.
+• Typology and climate reflect upon the evolution of vernacular buildings and their adaptation – and adaptability – to a changing climate and social situation.

 In March 2022, the Kharkiv School of Architecture started asking its international and national networks to think about the reconstruction of Ukraine.
 Since then, an expanding group of experts regularly meet to discuss critical urban planning issues that are coming into play during the war, and which are likely to present a new context after the war’s end.